uploadtigris/Solar-Panel-Sites/README.md

 ### PV System generation amounts

-In the map below we show the current high powered solar panel sites (1MW<) overlayed on a Choropleth map visualization the total power generation from these sites per state by state.
+In the map below we show the current high powered solar panel sites (1MW<) in red overlayed on a Choropleth map visualization with color representing total power generation from these sites by state.

 ![Power Generation and Solar Sites Tool tip on North Carolina](images/Solar_Sites_and_Generation_North_Carolina.png)